CU Denver online student working at desk

 Let’s Navigate This Together

-Whether you’re starting college for the first time, transferring from another university, earning an advanced degree, or finishing your degree – our enrollment team is here to help guide you through every step of the CU Denver application process.
+Whether you’re starting college for the first time, transferring from another university, earning an advanced degree, or finishing your degree–our enrollment team is here to help guide you through every step of the CU Denver application process.
+They provide no pressure, one-on-one support and can offer more detailed information on:

 • Academic Program and Curriculum Overviews

-• Admissions, and Financial Aid Processes
+• Admissions and Financial Aid Processes

 • Application Deadlines and Fees